Embed Code

 Lists of United States state symbols

-Pennsylvania was founded in 1681 through a royal land grant to William Penn, the son of the state's namesake.
+Pennsylvania was founded in 1681 through a royal land grant to William Penn, the son of the commonwealth's namesake.
 Before that, between 1638 and 1655, a southeast portion of the state was part of New Sweden, a Swedish colony.
-Established as a haven for religious and political tolerance, the colonial-era Province of Pennsylvania was known for its relatively peaceful relations with native tribes, innovative government system, and religious pluralism.
+Established as a haven for religious and political tolerance, the British colonial-era Province of Pennsylvania was known for its relatively peaceful relations with native tribes, innovative government system, and religious pluralism.
 Pennsylvania played a vital and historic role in the American Revolution and the ultimately successful quest for independence from the British Empire, hosting the First and Second Continental Congress in Philadelphia, the latter of which formed the Continental Army commanded by George Washington in 1775, during the American Revolutionary War, unanimously adopted the Declaration of Independence the following year.
-On December 12, 1787, Pennsylvania was the second state to ratify the U.S. Constitution.
+On December 12, 1787, Pennsylvania was the second state to ratify the U.S. Constitution after Delaware.

 Keystone State, Quaker State, Coal State